Kamna Gorica, Radovljica

 Kamna Gorica ([ˈkaːmna ɡɔˈɾiːtsa]) is a village in the Municipality of Radovljica in the Upper Carniola region of Slovenia.

 Church

 The local church, dedicated to the Holy Trinity, was built in 1652 and enlarged in 1754.
 It has two altar paintings by Matevž Langus.

+Mineral spring

+A major quarry is located to the southwest of the village.
+Next to it, there is a chalybeate (iron-rich) water spring.
+According to the locals, it strengthens male potency, which has been extensively reported about by the prominent journalist Tone Fornezzi.

 Notable people

 Notable people that were born or lived in Kamna Gorica include: